vncg/react-admin/docs/Tutorial.md

 Users can display the edit page just by clicking on a row in the post datagrid.
 The form rendered is already functional ; it issues `PUT` requests to the REST API upon submission.

 Copy the `PostEdit` code dumped by the guesser in the console to the `posts.js` file so that you can customize the view.
-Don't forget to `import` the new components from react-admin.
+Don't forget to `import` the new components from vn-kooch-react-admin.

 You can now adjust the `PostEdit` component to disable the edition of the primary key (`id`), place it first, use the user `name` instead of the user `id` in the reference, and use a longer text input for the `body` field, as follows: